Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting: DAVE Inference Details

 We also noticed that the outcome on our benchmark is very dependent on the clustering threshold $\tau$ used during the spectral clustering phase.
 Particularly, we observed that the original $\tau=0.17$ was too high to correctly detect the two clusters corresponding to the two images in the mosaics.
 For this reason, in the main paper experiments, we set $\tau=0.10$.

-In Table \ref{tab:dave-ablation}, we report the model's behavior with and without modification to the inference strategy and the original and changed $\tau$ parameter.
+In~\cref{tab:dave-ablation}, we report an ablation study about the model's behavior (i) with and without modification to the inference strategy, and (ii) the original and changed $\tau$ parameter.
 As we can notice, the clustering threshold does not affect the negative test, where only one object cluster is always found.
 Our modification, which injects positive classes as a reference, originates a strong model from the negative test perspective, with an NMN of only 0.08.
-Concerning the mosaic model, the lowering of the $tau$ threshold, together with the improved inference procedure, helps raise the counting precision and, in turn, the F1 by more than 12\% with respect to the original implementation.
+Concerning the mosaic model, the lowering of the $tau$ threshold, together with the improved inference procedure, helps raise the counting precision and, in turn, the counting F1-score by more than 12\% with respect to the original implementation.

 It is interesting to notice how these hyper-parameters have no effect on the class-specific classic counting metrics (MAE and RMSE), again proving the need for benchmarks like \benchmarkacron{} to effectively evaluate prompt-based counting models.